• Home

 Not all veterans will have a co-pay.
 Discuss this possibility with a VA representative to see what may apply in your circumstances.

-“Your eligibility for long term care services, provided in any long term care setting, will be determined based on your need for ongoing treatment, personal care, and assistance, as well as the availability of the service in your location.”
-The official site adds that “other factors,” which include an assessment of financial eligibility, insurance coverage, and the ability to pay will play a role in determining what costs, if any, are passed to the veteran.
+“Your eligibility for long term care services, provided in any long-term care setting, will be determined based on your need for ongoing treatment, personal care and assistance, as well as the availability of the service in your location.”
+The VA adds that “other factors,” which include an assessment of financial eligibility, insurance coverage and the ability to pay will play a role in determining what costs, if any, are passed to the veteran.

 VA Homemaker and Health Aide Care Is Not an Age-Specific VA Benefit